#behindtherecord #givecredit #creditwherecreditisdue

 At age 10 Ainsley began taking vocal & piano lessons.
 In 2015, Ainsley moved to Washington state where she began performing live and gigging regularly.
 As a part of the Seattle/Tacoma music scene, Ainsley was able to carve out a niche in the musically vibrant Puget Sound.
 To date she has performed over 100 engagements in Washington, California, Oregon, Florida, and Nashville, TN.

-Ainsley began writing her own original music at age 12 and has been focused on releasing her first full length album.
-As a young female artist growing up in the #metoo era, she brings a strong sense of female empowerment to her lyrics.
+Ainsley began writing her own original music at age 12 released her first full length album in March of 2020.
+As a young female artist she brings a strong sense of female empowerment to her first album.
 These first works represent the ideals of today's teen girls, a collection of catchy country-pop songs that exude girl-power.

 Bassist (and guitarist, singer & occasional keyboardist) Whynot Jansveld has performed, recorded and/or toured around the world with Natasha Bedingfield, Richard Marx, Jakob Dylan, Butch Walker, Sara Bareilles, The Weepies, Aaron Lee Tasjan, Brett Dennen, Gavin DeGraw, Lana Del Rey, Tsuyoshi Nagabuchi, Jonatha Brooke, David Mead, Wayne Krantz, Vertical Horizon, Crash Test Dummies, Harper Blynn, Emerson Hart (Tonic), The Damnwells, Greg Laswell, Cary Brothers and Teddy Thompson, and worked with legendary producers like Linda Perry, David Kahne, Neil Dorfsman, John O’Mahony and Butch Walker, for whom he has become a first-call bassist.
 TV appearances include Conan O'Brien, Jay Leno, The Today Show, Craig Ferguson, Ellen, Regis & Kelly, Good Morning America, MTV's Hard Rock Live and the Radio Music Awards.